 Approved Redevelopment Areas

-The Board of County Commissioners has approved the creation of 13 community redevelopment areas that are governed by the Community Redevelopment and Economic Policy Analysis Division boards and overseen by the County.
+The Board of County Commissioners has approved the creation of 14 community redevelopment areas that are administered by CRMS and overseen by the County.
+Authority has been delegated to ten municipalities to operate Community Redevelopment Agencies.
+Four additional Community Redevelopment Agencies operate in unincorporated areas of Miami-Dade County.

 Proposed Redevelopment Areas